MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 Andrew talks about transparency
 taking risks, and thats the only way you can get somewhere.

-Always feel unworthy and have to deal with imposter syndrome.
+Always feel unworthy and have to deal with Imposter Syndrome.
 But hey, "I feel that way" - keep moving forward.

-Overcoming imposter syndrome, I work at all the time.
+Overcoming Imposter Syndrome, I work at all the time.

 Drip coffee with milk, we give him a lot of samples and today he [a regular] got the coffee black.
 Talking to people.
 I love to give samples out.